Cinemagraphe

 But Boy on A Dolphin goes further by combining in archeology, something which powered the Van Heflin exotic adventure film The Golden Mask in 1953, and Robert Taylor's big-budget Valley of the Kings from 1954, both films featuring hard-fisted archeologists who pursue historical treasures despite peril and treachery (and provided some of the inspiration that went into the much later Indiana Jones movies).

-These films not only offered the genre story itself, but a setting that added an exotic travelogue background, a full trip overseas while sitting for the cost of a ticket at the Bijou.
+These films not only offered a genre action film itself, but a setting that added an exotic travelogue background, a full trip to a sunny overseas while sitting in a theatre for only the cost of a ticket at the Bijou.

-Fox Put up $2.8 million to make this technically difficult color film shooting around the Greek islands (and in Athens) with a 6-month production schedule while director Negulesco headquartered the effort from Rome.
+A technically difficult color film shooting around the Greek islands (and in Athens) with a 6-month production schedule, Fox put up $2.8 million to make it with director Jean Negulesco headquartering the effort from Rome and shooting around the Greek island of Hydra.

 Visual Success

-Director Jean Negulesco also did 1954's Three Coins In A Fountain, which was a hit that depended partially on the scenic wonders of Italy.
-His work on Boy on A Dolphin began filming across the Aegean even before the main star, Alan Ladd, had been signed.
-The cinematography is by Milton R. Krasner that shows off the striking beauty of the Aegean sea, the people and the islands there.
-Ladd may be the star in the credits, but it is Loren we most often see in the movie, aged 22 and probably the most Italian "Greek" anyone has ever seen.
+The cinematography is by Milton R. Krasner and it shows off the striking beauty of the Aegean sea, the people and the many colorful islands there.
+However beautiful the background, Alan Ladd is the star in the credits, but visually it is Sophia Loren we see the most in this film, aged 22 and probably the most Italian "Greek" anyone has ever seen.

 The Stars